ferhadquluzade/get/README.md

 # get
-An shell (terminal) utility to get mostly used data easily
+A shell (terminal) utility to get mostly used data easily

 <hr>